Ouranosinc/Magpie/docs/configuration.rst

 provider is ``ziggurat`` which corresponds to the package used to manage users, groups, permissions, etc. internally.
 Supported external providers are presented in the table below, although more could be added later on.

-Each as different configuration parameters as defined in `<../magpie/security.py>`_ and use various protocols amongst ``OpenID``, ``ESGF``-flavored ``OpenID`` and ``OAuth2``.
+Each as different configuration parameters as defined in `MagpieSecurity`_ and use various protocols amongst ``OpenID``, ``ESGF``-flavored ``OpenID`` and ``OAuth2``.
 Further external providers can be defined using this module's dictionary configuration style following parameter specification of `Authomatic`_ package used for managing this authentication procedure.